The

 stories of belligerent whites who massacred or lynched

-marauders was Paulina, chief of a band of Paiute Indians.
+Native Americans was Paulina, chief of a Paiute tribe.

 He was a skillful adversary, and his activies covered